duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 docker container prune
 docker image prune -a
 ```
-4. In this step we are going to use source code from [apprunner-hotel-app repository](https://github.com/aws-samples/apprunner-hotel-app) to build a container image and will push it onto [Amazon ECR](https://aws.amazon.com/ecr/) in the next section.
+4. In this step we are going to use source code from [apprunner-hotel-app repository](https://github.com/aws-samples/apprunner-hotel-app) to build a container image for pushing it onto a container registry.
+We will push it onto [Amazon ECR](https://aws.amazon.com/ecr/) in the next section.

 Clone repository onto Cloud9
 ```sh